Win-Win Kernelization for Degree Sequence Completion Problems: Introduction

-From a more general perspective, all these considerations fall into the category of ``graph editing to fulfill degree constraints'', which recently received increased interest in terms of parameterized complexity analysis~\cite{BHNW13,FGMN11,Gol13,MT09}.
+From a more general perspective, all these considerations fall into the category of ``graph editing to fulfill degree constraints'', which recently received significant interest in terms of parameterized complexity analysis~\cite{BBHNW16,FGMN11,Gol14,MT09}.

-\textit{Our Contributions.} Answering an open question of Mathieson and Szeider~\cite{MS12}, we present an~$O(kr^2)$-vertex kernel for \DCE[e$^+$] which we then transfer into an~$O(r^5)$-vertex kernel using a strategy rooted in previous work~\cite{CLT10,HNNS13}.
+\textit{Our Contributions.} Answering an open question of Mathieson and Szeider~\cite{MS12}, we present an~$O(kr^2)$-vertex kernel for \DCE[e$^+$] which we then transfer into an~$O(r^5)$-vertex kernel using a strategy rooted in previous work~\cite{LT08,HNNS15}.
 A further main contribution of our work in the spirit of meta kernelization \cite{BFLPST09} is to clearly separate problem-specific from problem-independent aspects of this strategy, thus making it accessible to a wider class of degree sequence completion problems.
 We observe that if the goal graph shall have ``small'' maximum degree~$r$, then the actual graph structure is in a sense negligible and thus allows for a lot of freedom that can be algorithmically exploited.
 This paves the way to a \emph{win-win situation} of either having guaranteed a small number of edge additions or the overall problem being solvable in polynomial-time anyway---another example in the list of win-win situations exploited in parameterized algorithmics~\cite{Fel03WG}.

 Besides our positive kernelization results, we exclude polynomial-size problem kernels for \DCE[e$^-$] and \DCE[v$^-$] subject to the assumption that~$\text{NP}\not\subseteq \text{{coNP/poly}}$, thereby showing that the exponential-size kernel results by \citet{MS12} are essentially tight.
 In other words, this demonstrates that in our context edge completion is much more amenable to kernelization than edge deletion or vertex deletion are.
 We also prove NP-hardness of \DCE[v$^-$] and \DCE[e$^+$] for graphs of maximum degree three, implying that the maximum degree is not a useful parameter for parameterized complexity or kernelization purposes.
 Last but not least, we develop a general preprocessing approach for \textsc{Degree Sequence Completion} problems which yields a search space size that is polynomially bounded in the parameter.
 While this per se does not give polynomial kernels, we derive fixed-parameter tractability with respect to the combined parameter maximum degree and solution size.
 The usefulness of our method is illustrated by further example degree sequence completion problems.